 2020 is here and most of us would still like to achieve optimal wellness in this new decade.
 One of the most effective ways to improve your mental and physical health is to keep your mind engaged.
-Reading books is a phenomenal way to open new pathways in your brain and new possibilities in your world.
+One of the best ways to open new pathways in your brain and find new possibilities in your world is to read books.
 By reading wellness books, you can find tips to help you feel best all year long.
 Here are the top 7 wellness books to read in 2020.

 How to Breathe: 25 Simple Practices for Calm, Joy, and Resilience by Ashley Neese

 Nothing takes a toll on our overall wellness quite like stress can.
 Most of us think that stress is an unavoidable part of life and accept it for what it is Keeping this tension bottled up is unnecessary and can be harmful to your brain and body.
 The key to finding your inner zen is in your breathing.

-We chose How to Breathe by Ashley Neese for this list of wellness books because we love how it teaches us to stop taking our breath for granted.
-Most of us don’t make the most of this autonomous tool inside all of us.
-By utilizing proper breathing techniques, we can learn how to cope with stressful situations better.
+We added How to Breathe by Ashley Neese to this list of wellness books because we love how it teaches us to stop taking our breath for granted By utilizing proper breathing techniques, we can learn how to cope with stressful situations in a better, healthier way.

 Neese is a breathwork expert.
 Who knew we needed an expert to breathe?
 This goes to show that we could all benefit from learning more about this essential function.
 Over the past decade, Neese has worked with clients to improve their breathing using various exercises.
-She has firsthand knowledge and her lessons provide lasting effects.
+She has expert knowledge and her lessons provide lasting effects.

 Building these good habits consciously trains the mind and body to perform them naturally during times of fight or flight.
 You’ll notice that instead of balling up your fists and clenching your teeth under pressure, you’ll be able to take a step back and breathe.

 Digital Minimalism: Choosing a Focused Life in a Noisy World by Cal Newport